stefi23/basic-tetris/README.md

 # basic-tetris

-> Created a website with Vanilla Javascript, HTML and CSS on which you can play basic Tetris
+> Created a website with Vanilla Javascript, HTML and CSS on which you can play basic Tetris (for desktop).
 >
 > [Live Demo](https://stefi.codes/basic-tetris/)